MoArtis/ResidentEvilSeamlessHdProject/docs/_pages/re2.md

 {: .notice }

 >**Do I need to download the 2 packs ?**<br>
 No, if you just want to play, only the first link is necessary ("Custom Dolphin + RE2SHDP").
-The second link is only provided to people who wants to have a look at the source files since the playable pack is using optimized DDS files.
+The second link is only provided to people who want to have a look at the source files since the playable pack is using optimized DDS files.
 {: .notice }

 >**Can you help me regarding Dolphin ?**<br>